timker/docs/docs/_documentation/Deploy-NET-Core-to-AWS-ECS.md

 ## Things to try

-### Make a change to your App
+### 1. Make a change to your App

-With your .NET Core Docker mission officially a success the first thing you're going to want to try is committing a change to your fork whilst watching your **Travis CI** bot working away to see a your Continuous Docker deployments in action :)
+With your .NET Core Docker mission officially a success the first thing you're going to want to do is committing a change to your fork whilst watching your **Travis CI** bot working away so you can see your Continuous Docker deployments in action :)

-### Go through this tutorial again
+### 2. Go through this tutorial again

 If you've stuttered hazily through parts of this tutorial I recommend going through it again from scratch as things should become a lot clearer and faster the next time around.
 After doing this a few times everything will appear intuitive and you won't need to refer to this tutorial again.

-### Copy the build scripts to Dockerize own .NET Core Apps
+### 3. Copy the build scripts to Dockerize own .NET Core Apps

 Customizing the deploy scripts to your own Apps will help familiarize yourself with Docker and identify the areas which are customizable.

-### Exec build scripts to Create and Run your Docker App locally
+### 4. Exec build scripts to Create and Run your Docker App locally

 Install [Docker for Mac](https://docs.docker.com/engine/installation/mac/) or [Docker for Windows](https://docs.docker.com/engine/installation/windows/) and try building and running the